Phil Drabble

-Philip Percy Cooper Drabble OBE (13 May 1914 – 29 July 2007) was an English countryman, author and television presenter.
+Philip Percy Cooper Drabble OBE (13 May 1914 – 29 July 2007) was an English countryman, author and television presenter (notably One Man and His Dog).
 Brought up in the Black Country, he later lived in – and wrote mostly about – the countryside of north Worcestershire and at Abbots Bromley in East Staffordshire, where he created a nature reserve.

 Biography

 Early life

 Drabble was an only child, whose mother died when he was young.
 His father was a GP and they lived in a terraced house in Bloxwich.
 He began work as a factory lad and rose to the board of Salters and membership of the management board of the Midland Engineering Employers Association.

 In 1947, he made his first radio broadcast, and in 1952 his first television appearance.
 At the age of 47 he became a full-time writer, and he and his wife Jess purchased a derelict folly-styled cottage and 90 acres of neglected ancient woodland in Abbots Bromley, Staffordshire, a remnant of the Needwood Forest.